JuliusWillen/pixel_monitor/README.md

 # pixel_monitor
-Monitors a pixel on your screen and sends a mail when the pixel has changed color.
+Monitors a pixel on your screen and sends an e-mail when the pixel has changed color.

 # dependencies
 [yagmail](https://pypi.org/project/yagmail/)

 [pyautogui](https://pyautogui.readthedocs.io/en/latest)

 # setup